Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

   * When specified, alignment must be an integer constant power of 2.
   * Specifying no alignment argument implies the ideal alignment for the target.

-### Vector Table (STM32 Case Study)
+### Vector Table (ARM Cortex-M Case Study)
 * The vector table is a section of our flash memory that mostly holds the addresses of various handlers.
-* Starting address of the reset handler (Reset handler is the code executed on reset)
+    * Starting address of the **reset handler** (Reset handler is the code executed on reset)
     * Starting addresses of all other exceptions and interrupts including the NMI handler, Hard fault handler and so on.

 <p align="center">
   <img src="Images/STM32MemMap.png"
        width="100%"
        style="border-radius: 30px;"/>
 </p>

+* Memory map of the 4GB memory space in a Cortex-M3 microprocessor, Within this 4GB linear memory space, the address range of instruction memory, data memory, internal and external peripheral devices, and external RAM has no overlap with each other.
+    * The on-chip flash memory, used for the instruction memory, has 4 KB, and its address starts at `0x08000000`.
+    * The on-chip SRAM, used for the data memory, has 256 KB, and its memory address begins at `0x20000000`.
+    * The external RAM allows the processor to expand the data memory capacity.

 * On many STM32 families, the boot address in the internal flash is `0x0800_0000`.
   *  This address is remapped to address `0x0000_0000` by boot mode mechanism.